 - In the Viewer area (or window) you see a 3D visualization of the relative humidity as an isosurface (for 90% humidity) from the ECHAM5/MPI-OM global model (IPCC-scenario A1B for the year 2001). - Top left: The Main Panel shows the project with loaded data sets, colormaps, the Earth, Projection and some visualization modules and their data connections. - Bottom left: In the Properties area you can set and vary the parameters of the module that is currently active in the Main Panel.
-For example, if you click on the module Isosurface in the Main Panel, its related properties are displayed in the Properties area.

-Bottom right: The Console gives feedback from the processes Avizo is currently performing and can also be used as a command line to interactively type in TCL-commands.
-You can switch the console window on and off by clicking on the Console button in the toolbar.
+For example, if you click on the module Isosurface in the Main Panel, its related properties are displayed in the Properties area. - Bottom right: The Console gives feedback from the processes Avizo is currently performing and can also be used as a command line to interactively type in TCL-commands.
+You can switch the console window on and off by clicking on the Console button in the lower right corner below the viewer or via the toolbar by selecting Window → Console.